SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: Evaluation

 We define a composite optimization objective as: $COST = ACC^{\alpha} \times R^{\beta} \times M^{\gamma}$, where $ACC$ represents the detection accuracy, $R$ denotes the data compression rate, and $M$ refers to the memory overhead of data structure.
 By adjusting the hyperparameters $\alpha,\beta,\gamma$, users can flexibly prioritize accuracy, compression rate, or memory overhead according to their own deployment requirements.
 Here we set $\alpha=-1,\beta=\gamma=1$, considering all three objectives equally.

-Figure~\ref{fig:dse} shows the exploration results on a 4$\times$4 many-core architecture, where each point corresponds to a parameter configuration, and different colors represent different workloads.
-We can observe that the design space exhibits clear trade-offs: configurations with lower memory cost often suffer from degraded accuracy, whereas moderate-cost configurations yield balanced performance.
-The lowest-cost Pareto-optimal cases are highlighted with red triangles.
-Figure~\ref{fig:dse8-8} shows DSE results on a 8$\times$8 many-core architecture, which has the same trade-off like 4$\times$4 architecture.
+Figure~\ref{fig:dse} shows the results on a 4$\times$4 accelerator, where each point is a parameter configuration and colors represent workloads.
+The design space exhibits clear trade-offs: lower memory cost often degrades accuracy, while moderate-cost configurations yield balanced performance.
+Pareto-optimal cases are highlighted with red triangles.
+Figure~\ref{fig:dse8-8} shows that the 8$\times$8 accelerator exhibits the same trade-off structure, indicating that optimal parameter choices transfer across scales.